Jump to Recipe

 This post may contain affiliate links.

 Holiday baking CAN be easy!
-This Cinnamon Crescent Roll Wreath is the recipe you need for a quick, easy treat everyone will love.
-Perfect for holiday brunch or a cozy weekend brunch with the ones you love.
+This cinnamon cream cheese filled Crescent Roll Wreath is the recipe you need for a quick, easy treat everyone will love.
+Perfect for the holiday season or a cozy weekend brunch with the ones you love.
 Only 15 minutes of prep!

 Save this recipe!